Academics

 About Harborlight

-Harborlight Montessori is a non-profit, independent, day school for students infant through grade 8 that is committed to innovative teaching and learning.
+Harborlight Montessori is a non-profit, private, independent, school for students from Preschool through Grade 8.